 Causes of Astigmatism

-- Blurry or Distorted Vision
+- Blurry or distorted vision

-- Eye Fatigue
+- Eye fatigue

 Tests for Astigmatism

-Secondly, the eye doctor will measure the curvature of the cornea.
+Second, the eye doctor will measure the curvature of the cornea.
 They will also measure the curvature of your cornea’s surface using a keratoscope.
 This will be able to tell the doctor about the degree of astigmatism that you are facing.
 This process is called corneal topography.

 There are a range of different treatments available if you are diagnosed with astigmatism.
 Some people are given corrective lenses for this condition, but they are not always the best solution.

-For example: Try to read a book without any glasses then look away in the distance to a different object and focus on it.
+For example: Try to read a book without any glasses.
+Then look away in the distance to a different object and focus on it.
 Then go back to the book and focus on the printed words again.
 Continue to do this for a few minutes or until your eyes become tired.

 On top of eye exercises, you should consider your diet.
 In order for your body to function properly, you need to ensure that you are getting the right vitamins and minerals in your diet.
 Your eyes will also make use of these vitamins and minerals to stay in good shape.

-Dealing with Astigmatism
+Dealing with Astigmatism in Both Eyes

 There are many causes of astigmatism and it can have some very negative effects on the quality of your vision.
 People are often quick to resort to corrective lenses or surgery to fix problems and this isn’t always the best approach to deal with vision issues.
 Even if your doctor suggests one of these options, look into natural alternatives as well.